-L&G provided an AAF 01/20 Assurance Report on Internal Controls Pension Administration Services for the period covering 1 October 2021 to 30 September 2022.
+L&G provided an AAF 01/20 Assurance Report on Internal Controls Pension Administration Services for the period covering 1 January 2023 to 31 December 2023.
 This report gives a description of its investment management services, suitability of design and operating effectiveness of controls and the report of independent service auditors therein.
 The report confirmed that the controls were operating effectively.
-An accompanying letter was also provided stating that there was no change to the position as at 27 November 2023.
+An accompanying letter was also provided stating that there was no change to the position as at 30 November 2024.

 L&G measures Net Promotor Scores ("NPS"), which is a member satisfaction benchmark that measures how likely members are to recommend the service provider to a friend.
 It is used as a proxy for gauging the member's overall satisfaction.
-NPS was relatively stable over the Plan Year.
+NPS has generally improved over the Plan Year, with L&G achieving more consistent Net Promoter Scores. was relatively stable over the Plan Year.
 We use NPS as one of a number of measures with which to monitor member satisfaction.
 We will continue to monitor the results closely to make sure feedback remains positive and consistent in future quarters.